 The club organises an annual Alpine meet open to all members and their guests; this is complemented by UK based meets in the autumn .. new members are encouraged to join in with the activities to meet other club members.
 The more active club members put together excursions and expeditions to explore lesser known mountain ranges.
 Enterprising guideless ski expeditions in recent years have included Mustag Ata, Zanskar, Kashmir, Gangotri, Iran, Turkey, Georgia, Montenegro, Kosovo and remote areas of Canada.

 The club supports its members by hiring out avalanche rescue transceivers and satellite communications equipment.
 Grants are available both for training in ski mountaineering and in supporting expeditions of an exploratory nature.

 Meet the Club Patron

-The accomplished mountaineer Stephen Venables, our guest of honour at the Pen-y-Gwryd last year, has agreed to become the Patron of The Alpine Ski Club.
+The accomplished mountaineer Stephen Venables, our guest of honour at a recent dinner in the Pen-y-Gwryd, became the Patron of The Alpine Ski Club in 2017.

 Stephen continues to ski actively, especially during his explorations of Antarctica and South Georgia.
 We believe he can offer inspiration, especially to younger members, encouraging them to travel further afield.